olivierjan/ROM-software-for-6502-SBC/README.md

 Among other settings, you can select the type of ACIA to use by setting the proper valuer for `ACIATYPE`.

-Finally, choose a name for your ROM by editing the valuer of `DSK` directive Offset needs to be defined in each make file for srec_cat to build the correct binary.
+Finally, choose a name for your ROM by editing the value of `DSK` directive

-You can also select which ACIA you want to build for by editing Serial.s.
+Then, simply:

-    make clean
+    `make clean ; make`
-    make

 This will produce 2 files :
 1. `OJROM.bin`: pure binary file to be used with 6502 Simulator (SYMON)